vsariola/shader-holiday-card/README.md

 ## 🛒Materials and tools needed⚒️

-This takes a bit of preparation!
+This takes a bit of preparation.
 In particular, finding laser transparency films from brick-and-mortar shops was surprisingly hard nowadays, so I just ordered them online.
 The rest you can get from a well-stocked craft store.